M&T Bank Co. (MTB) Issues Earnings Results

 M&T Bank Co.
-(NYSE:MTB) released its quarterly earnings data on Monday.
+(NYSE:MTB) issued its quarterly earnings results on Monday.
 The bank reported $2.12 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.94 by $0.18.
+The firm earned $1.36 billion during the quarter, compared to analysts’ expectations of $1.34 billion.
 M&T Bank Co. had a net margin of 22.98% and a return on equity of 8.98%.
-The business had revenue of $1.36 billion for the quarter, compared to analysts’ expectations of $1.34 billion.
-During the same quarter last year, the company earned $1.87 EPS.
+During the same quarter in the prior year, the business earned $1.87 EPS.

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, March 31st.
-Stockholders of record on Monday, March 6th were given a dividend of $0.75 per share.
-This is a positive change from M&T Bank Co.’s previous quarterly dividend of $0.70.
-The ex-dividend date was Thursday, March 2nd.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, March 31st.
+Investors of record on Monday, March 6th were paid a $0.75 dividend.
+This is a boost from M&T Bank Co.’s previous quarterly dividend of $0.70.
+The ex-dividend date of this dividend was Thursday, March 2nd.
 This represents a $3.00 annualized dividend and a dividend yield of 1.91%.
 M&T Bank Co.’s dividend payout ratio (DPR) is 35.94%.

-A number of analysts recently weighed in on the stock.
-Wedbush increased their price objective on shares of M&T Bank Co. from $144.00 to $150.00 and gave the stock a “neutral” rating in a report on Tuesday, April 18th.
-Keefe, Bruyette & Woods reaffirmed a “hold” rating and issued a $160.00 price objective on shares of M&T Bank Co. in a report on Tuesday, April 18th.
-Barclays PLC increased their price objective on shares of M&T Bank Co. from $172.00 to $175.00 and gave the stock an “overweight” rating in a report on Wednesday, April 19th.
-Sandler O’Neill reaffirmed a “hold” rating on shares of M&T Bank Co. in a report on Wednesday, April 19th.
-Finally, Evercore ISI reaffirmed an “in-line” rating and issued a $177.00 price objective on shares of M&T Bank Co. in a report on Wednesday, April 19th.
-Two equities research analysts have rated the stock with a sell rating, fourteen have assigned a hold rating and three have given a buy rating to the company’s stock.
-The company presently has a consensus rating of “Hold” and an average target price of $149.21.
+MTB has been the subject of a number of recent research reports.
+Royal Bank of Canada reiterated a “buy” rating and set a $168.00 price target on shares of M&T Bank Co. in a research note on Wednesday, January 4th.
+Zacks Investment Research upgraded shares of M&T Bank Co. from a “hold” rating to a “buy” rating and set a $176.00 price target for the company in a research note on Tuesday, January 24th.
+Keefe, Bruyette & Woods reiterated a “hold” rating and set a $152.00 price target on shares of M&T Bank Co. in a research note on Thursday, March 23rd.
+Sandler O’Neill reiterated a “hold” rating on shares of M&T Bank Co. in a research note on Wednesday, April 19th.
+Finally, Evercore ISI reiterated an “in-line” rating and set a $177.00 price target on shares of M&T Bank Co. in a research note on Wednesday, April 19th.
+Two research analysts have rated the stock with a sell rating, fourteen have assigned a hold rating and three have issued a buy rating to the company.
+The company currently has an average rating of “Hold” and an average target price of $149.21.

+ILLEGAL ACTIVITY NOTICE: “M&T Bank Co.
+(MTB) Issues Earnings Results” was originally reported by Chaffey Breeze and is the sole property of of Chaffey Breeze.
+If you are accessing this piece on another domain, it was illegally stolen and reposted in violation of U.S. & international copyright and trademark legislation.
+The original version of this piece can be read at https://www.chaffeybreeze.com/2017/04/28/mt-bank-co-mtb-to-release-quarterly-earnings-on-monday-updated.html.

-In other news, VP John L. Dangelo sold 1,000 shares of the company’s stock in a transaction that occurred on Friday, February 24th.
-The stock was sold at an average price of $168.56, for a total transaction of $168,560.00.
-Following the sale, the vice president now owns 1,829 shares in the company, valued at approximately $308,296.24.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, insider Sabeth Siddique sold 1,900 shares of the company’s stock in a transaction that occurred on Monday, February 6th.
-The stock was sold at an average price of $162.62, for a total value of $308,978.00.
-Following the sale, the insider now owns 2,654 shares in the company, valued at approximately $431,593.48.
+In other news, insider Gino A. Martocci sold 3,079 shares of the firm’s stock in a transaction on Wednesday, February 1st.
+The stock was sold at an average price of $164.98, for a total value of $507,973.42.
+Following the completion of the sale, the insider now directly owns 12,747 shares in the company, valued at $2,103,000.06.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.
+Also, insider Sabeth Siddique sold 1,900 shares of the firm’s stock in a transaction on Monday, February 6th.
+The shares were sold at an average price of $162.62, for a total value of $308,978.00.
+Following the completion of the sale, the insider now owns 2,654 shares of the company’s stock, valued at $431,593.48.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 7,034 shares of company stock worth $1,156,759.
-Company insiders own 3.63% of the company’s stock.
+Over the last 90 days, insiders sold 7,034 shares of company stock valued at $1,156,759.
+3.63% of the stock is currently owned by corporate insiders.

-WARNING: This piece was first reported by Chaffey Breeze and is owned by of Chaffey Breeze.
-If you are reading this piece on another domain, it was illegally copied and reposted in violation of United States and international copyright and trademark legislation.
-The correct version of this piece can be accessed at https://www.chaffeybreeze.com/2017/04/28/mt-bank-co-mtb-to-release-earnings-on-monday-updated.html.

 About M&T Bank Co.